 The Lincoln Heritage Funeral Advantage is a whole life insurance policy designed to cover up to $20,000 in final expenses.
 The plan includes a membership to the Funeral Consumer Guardian Society (FCGS), which is heavily featured in their marketing.

-Let’s be clear: Final expense insurance, burial insurance, funeral insurance—they all mean the same thing.
+Final expense insurance, burial insurance, funeral insurance—they all mean the same thing.
 The difference comes down to price, health qualifications, and service.
-And that’s where things get interesting.
 Legitimate reviews and agent insights suggest the FCGS benefits are often overemphasized.

 Is Funeral Advantage Whole Life Insurance?